dfds/shared-workflows/README.md

 ### Build Go lambda and upload artifact to S3

-Builds a Go lambda and uploads the zip file to S3 bucket
+Builds a Go lambda and uploads the zip file to S3 bucket.

 ```yaml
 name: Build lambda and upload to S3